|

 - PARRIS:

-French city name, itself from the name of a Celtic tribe called the Parisii.
+capital city, Paris, from the name of a Gaulish tribe called the

 She is known only by the title Naias Parthenia, meaning "Naias Nymphe of the River